Types of Hornets and Wasps: ID Guide for Homeowners

 Asian hornet and new species alerts

-The asian hornet is under watch here.
+The Asian hornet is under watch here.
 Reporting of new species helps track invasive spread quickly.

 • Notify your state apiarist if you see one.